 |CGS is a not for profit organization dedicated to the support, guidance, education and dissemination of information to seniors, their families, and elder care practitioners.|

 Mandatory reporters include medical professionals, counselors, financial organizations, social workers, law enforcement agencies and many more.
 Join us at a workshop to learn about the new law and how it impacts you and your organization.
-Get your tool kit and prepare yourself for July 1 by attending our Elder Abuse Reporting Workshops.
+Get your tool kit and prepare yourself by attending our Elder Abuse Reporting Workshops.

 The Workshops will cover: